How is the UK tackling climate change?

 Action on climate change can be divided between measures to cut carbon emissions and promote cleaner alternatives in energy supply; to support energy efficiency; drive corporate reporting of carbon emissions; and support climate action overseas.

-UK companies outside these sectors, and domestic consumers, are covered by a wide range of national policies.
+UK companies outside these energy-intensive sectors, and domestic consumers, are covered by a wide range of national policies.
 (The governments of Scotland and Wales, and the Northern Ireland Assembly, have additional targets and policies, which are covered in a separate ECIU Briefing.)

 Energy policy measures that apply over all or most of the UK include: